gonejack/tumblr-images-memcached/README.md

   git clone https://github.com/gonejack/tumblr-images-memcached.git
   cd tumblr-images-memcached
   gcloud preview app deploy ./app.yaml --promote
   (if you need zip packing, enter one more command after 'cd tumblr-images-memcached', 'nano main.php'.
 Find the $makePackForMultiImages = false, edit it to $makePackForMultiImages = true.
-CTRL+O to save, CTRL+X to exit the editor, and go ahead typing)
+CTRL+O to save and CTRL+X to exit the editor, go ahead typing)
   ```

 5. Go to the URL that command prompt you, if there are something like 'hello', you are good to go for configuring IFTTT.